 Some blood pressure medicines

-A type of blood pressure medication, known as angiotensin-converting enzyme (ACE) inhibitors, can cause severe coughing in some people who take them.
+A type of blood pressure medication known as angiotensin-converting enzyme (ACE) inhibitors

 Diagnosing a chronic cough starts with a thorough medical history and physical exam.
-The doctor will ask about symptoms and things that trigger or relieve the cough.
+A doctor will ask about symptoms and things that trigger or relieve the cough.

-During the physical exam, the doctor will use a device called a stethoscope to listen to the chest.
-The doctor can tell whether fluid is in the lungs or if an airway obstruction is present based on the sounds that are produced as the person breathes.
+During the physical exam, a doctor will use a stethoscope to listen to the chest.
+The doctor can tell whether fluid is in the lungs or if an airway obstruction is present on the basis of the sounds that a person produces when they breathe.

-Additional tests may be requested, based on the results of the medical history and physical examination.
+A doctor may request additional tests depending on the results of the medical history and physical examination.
 These tests can include:

 - chest X-ray